yEAh-Games/docs-collection/_docs/documenting/quickstart.md

-# Configuring the docs
 ---
 title: Configuring the docs
 tags:
  - config
  - documenting
  - how-to
  - guide
  - docs
-description: Configuring the yEAh Games docs external library collection online.
+description: Configuring the yEAh Games docs external library collection.
 ---

 This is a [starter template](https://vsoch.github.com/docsy-jekyll/) for a Docsy jekyll theme, based on the Beautiful [Docsy](https://github.com/google/docsy) that renders with Hugo.
 This version is intended for